 Just for the record - if you see your Agave beginning to send up a flower stalk, you can prevent flowering (and save its life!) by cutting the stem.
 If you do it early enough, the plant will just "forget about it" and go back to growing!

-The Growing Seasons of Aloe and Agave
+The Growing Seasons

 Agave and Aloe also differ in their preferred growing seasons.
 Like many succulents, Agave grow during the warmer months and go dormant during the winter.
 If you have Agave in your garden or in containers, you may need to completely stop watering the plant during its dormant period to prevent root rot.
 Keeping the plant dry during this time is essential to its well-being.